-I’ve adopted a habit of using the Spanish words “de nada” when being thanked, even though I really, unfortunately am an English-only speaker!
-Literally this means, it’s nothing.
-In my mind I mean, in comparison to my friendship with you or the grace I have been shown in Christ, or the grand scheme of things, etc.—what I give is nothing!
+I’ve adopted a habit of using the Spanish words “de nada” when being thanked, even though I really, unfortunately, am an English-only speaker!
+“De Nada” literally means, it’s nothing.
+In my mind, in comparison to my friendship with you or the grace I have been shown in Christ, or the grand scheme of things, etc.—what I give is nothing!

-But here’s the deal.
+But then I thought about it some more.
 Sometime what we give is something.
 Sometimes what we give feels like something to us.
 Sometimes we may struggle to give at all.

 And sometimes saying, “it is nothing” downplays the seriousness or gravity of the gift or the recipient’s need.

-While I like telling people “it is nothing”— because love can make giving feel like nothing — I think “you are welcome” is more like God.
+While I like telling people “it’s nothing”— because love can make giving feel like nothing — I think “you are welcome” is more like God.

 Quoting the article on grace, “Paul talks about Christ as the gift of God, the grace of God.
 What is striking about this is that the gift is given without regard to the worth of the people who receive it…Nothing about them makes them worthy of this gift.”